janosh/svelte-multiselect/readme.md

    oncreate={({ option }) => console.log(option)}
    ```

    Triggers when a user creates a new option (when `allowUserOptions` is enabled).
 The created option is provided as `option`.
+Doubles as a validation hook: return `false` to reject the option, return a replacement option to transform it, or `undefined` to accept it as-is.
+May be async — paste handling awaits it.

 1. ```ts
    onremove={({ option, selected }) => console.log(option, selected)}